 Hells of Beppu 別府地獄めぐり

-Located in Beppu's Kannawa and Kamegawa regions, Beppu's Jigoku—also known as the Eight Hells of Beppu—got the name from the mysterious and temperamental springs here.
+Located in Beppu's Kannawa and Kamegawa regions, Beppu's Jigoku—also known as the Seven Hells of Beppu—got the name from the mysterious and temperamental springs here.
 Water and gas bubbled up from the land so violently that people in ancient times assumed it was cursed.

 - Trying an egg and pudding steamed in these natural hells